Gestalt graffiti therapy

 What you can expect

-• A structured introduction to Gestalt principles in an applied creative context
+• A structured introduction to gestalt principles in an applied creative context

 • Guided urban art exercises focused on presence and perception